Total Knee Replacement

 If you are suffering from knee pain and would like an expert assessment, Mr Kosuge welcomes private referrals at The Rivers Hospital, Sawbridgeworth.
 He is recognised by all major health insurers including BUPA, AXA, Aviva, Vitality, and WPA.
 Self-pay patients are also welcome.

-To book an appointment, please call 01279 602675 or use the online booking link on this website.
+To book an appointment, please call 01279 602675 or use the online booking link below.

 NHS patients may be referred by their GP to The Princess Alexandra Hospital, Harlow.